Acetone: History

-Acetone was first produced by Andreas Libavius in 1606 by distillation of Lead(II) acetate.
+Acetone was first produced by Andreas Libavius in 1606 by distillation of lead(II) acetate.

 In 1832, French chemist Jean-Baptiste Dumas and German chemist Justus von Liebig determined the empirical formula for acetone.
-In 1833, French chemists Antoine Bussy and Michel Chevreul decided to name acetone by adding the suffix -one to the stem of the corresponding acid (viz, acetic acid) just like how a similarly prepared product of what was then confused with the margaric acid was named margarone.
+In 1833, French chemists Antoine Bussy and Michel Chevreul decided to name acetone by adding the suffix -one to the stem of the corresponding acid (viz, acetic acid) just as a similarly prepared product of what was then confused with margaric acid was named margarone.
 By 1852, English chemist Alexander William Williamson realized that acetone was methyl acetyl; the following year, the French chemist Charles Frédéric Gerhardt concurred.
 In 1865, the German chemist August Kekulé published the modern structural formula for acetone.
 Johann Josef Loschmidt had presented the structure of acetone in 1861, but his privately published booklet received little attention.
 During World War I, Chaim Weizmann developed the process for industrial production of acetone (Weizmann Process).